wsong1985/Surfs_up/README.md

 ## **Summary**

-- **Upon comparing the Min, Max and Average temperature of June and December, we see no significant changes in temperature.
+- **Upon comparing the Min, Max, and Average temperatures of June and December, we see no significant changes in temperature.
 This means that W. Avy's surf and ice cream is potentially sustainable year-round.**

-- **To provide a further understanding of the temperature in June, we conducted a data count to show how often the temperature is above the average during the month of June.
+- **To further understand the temperature in June, we conducted a data count to show how often the temperature is above the average during the month of June.
 We can see that 966 out 0f 1517 records exceeded the average temperature.**

   <table>
   <tr>